MinchinWeb/blog.minchin.ca/content/20210627-covid-vaccine-2.md

 ---

-In not-Covid news, we're at the beginning of what looks to be a moster heat wave, with over a week with highs around 35-40&deg;C. We normally get about a week above 30&deg;C each summer, but this is promising to be extra hot and extra long.
+In not-Covid news, we're at the beginning of what looks to be a monster heat wave, with over a week with highs around 35-40&deg;C. We normally get about a week above 30&deg;C each summer, but this is promising to be extra hot and extra long.
 We'd talked about installing AC as part of our move-in renovations